aaahanamehrotra/shoes-e-commerce/README.md

 ## Getting Started

-Create a set up in nextjs with next-auth.
-In this article we create a demo project with next-auth library .
+Create a set up in nextjs with next-auth and
+.

 ### Require `.env` variable for run demo in locally